Wei Zheng — The Boldest and Most Successful Imperial Censor of the Tang Dynasty

 When he was young, China was divided into warring factions that engaged in a continuous struggle.
 After authoring an essay that earned the praise of one faction’s general, Wei served the general as an advisor.

-Li Shimin struck first, killing his older brother and ascending to the throne.
+Li Shimin struck first, killing his older brother and ascending to the throne as Emperor Taizong of Tang (or Tang Tai Zong).

-Wei’s fearlessness in the face of Li Shimin’s accusation impressed the new emperor and, as a result, he appointed Wei as his imperial censor.
+Wei’s fearlessness in the face of Emperor Taizong’s accusation impressed the new emperor and, as a result, he appointed Wei as his imperial censor.

 Wei proposed a wide variety of political and administrative reforms designed to improve the governance of the realm.

-Additionally, he served as the emperor’s confidant, guiding how Emperor Li Shimin should avoid spoiling his beloved princess or temper his longing for the queen, and temper his desires for entertaining diversions.
+Additionally, he served as the emperor’s confidant, pointing out how Emperor Taizong should avoid spoiling his beloved princess or temper his longing for the queen, and temper his desires for entertaining diversions.

 Wei’s influence on the emperor was significant.
-Shimin respected Wei’s opinion on whether he was expressing his views on national policies or family matters.
+The emperor respected Wei’s opinion on whether he was expressing his views on national policies or family matters.

 Wei was also notable for his integrity and frugality.
 Despite his position, he lived a Spartan life, leaving little or no valuable stuff upon his death besides his contribution to excellent essays and poems.

-During Wei’s illness before his death, Emperor Shimin visited him several times.
+During Wei’s illness before his death, Emperor Taizong visited him several times.
 He also participated in Wei’s funeral services and wrote him a memorial epigraph, an uncommon honor in Chinese culture.

 After Wei’s death, his wisdom continued to influence the emperor’s thinking.
 The emperor mentioned Wei often and pondered what Wei would say or do faced with the current challenge or decision.

-The combination of Wei’s brilliance and Emperor Shimin's sage rule remains legendary.
+The combination of Wei’s brilliance and Emperor Taizong's sage rule remains legendary.

 You Might Also Like: